 Key responsibilities of the post of Research Officer (NHIS)

-The HRB is now seeking to recruit a Research Officer on a five-year fixed-term basis who will primarily work in the disability area and be responsible for the roll out of the HRB’s new disability system the National Ability Supports System (NASS) as well as working on the HRB’s other systems.
+The HRB is now seeking to recruit a temporary Research Officer on a three-year fixed-term basis who will primarily work in the disability area and be responsible for the roll out of the HRB’s new disability system the National Ability Supports System (NASS) as well as working on the HRB’s other systems.

-Duties will include
+Duties will include (but are not limited to)

 Oversee the ongoing organisation and development of the National Health Information Systems (NHIS) including: